Wind-WindKids/winding/samples/sophieandwind/sun.md

 when you made it through a window?”

 “Almost!”
 Wind grinned.
-“They don't make you wear a seatbelt, but it sure feels like it.”
+“They don't force you to stay, but it sure feels like it.”

 Sophie nodded, a bit worried.